Pixpipe/pixpipejs/cookbook/readme.md

 ## What are metadata?
 A filter can also accept any kind of metadata so that it can do it's job properly.
-In the case of a filter that perform an algorithm, all the settings must be stored as *metadata* and we strongly discourage to use *class attributes* for that.
-As show on the [diagram](#core-architecture), the metadata logic is hosted by the class/interface `PixpipeObject`, of which inherits `Filter` and every other objects that belong to the Pixpipe project.
+In the case of a filter that performs an algorithm, all the settings must be stored as *metadata* and we strongly discourage to use *class attributes* for that.
+As show on the [diagram](#core-architecture), the metadata logic is hosted by the class/interface `PixpipeObject`, of which inherits `Filter` and every other object that belong to the Pixpipe project.

 Here are the metadata-related methods you can use from the outside: